-- (i) These issues include a GBP bond that was converted into EUR through cross currency swaps. - (ii) These issues include a JPY bond that was converted into USD through cross currency swaps.
+- (i) These issues include a GBP bond that was converted into EUR through cross currency swaps. - (ii) These issues include CHF and GBP bonds that were converted into EUR through cross currency swaps. - (iii) These issues include a JPY bond that was converted into USD through cross currency swaps.